YohanV1/wordle-clone-c/README.md

 # Wordle-Clone-in-C
-A clone of Wordle made with C. The main purpose of this project was to explore file manipulation and understand how different concepts in C interact with each other.
-The project compiles in VS Code and Code::Blocks and runs in DOS.
+A clone of Wordle made with C. The project compiles in VS Code and Code::Blocks and runs in DOS.

 ## About Wordle:
 Wordle is a web-based word game created and developed by Welsh software engineer Josh Wardle, and owned and published by The New York Times Company.